Skip to main content

 info

 We recommend creating a development-specific configuration file named appsettings.development.json, which is automatically excluded from Git.
 This prevents accidentally exposing your secret token if you use an external git repository like GitHub.
-Remember to remove sensitive data from appsettings.json before push to remote repository!
+Remember to remove sensitive data from appsettings.json before push to remote repository.

 Once configured, you can begin developing your NetDaemon applications.
 The project template includes example apps to help you get started with development and testing.

-Run and debug your applications while monitoring log output for errors.
+Debug your applications while monitoring log output for errors.

-Deploy NetDaemon apps
+5. Deploy NetDaemon apps

-Use dotnet publish -c Release -o [your output directory] Then, copy all contents from [your_output_directory] to the appropriate location on your Home Assistant host:
+Use dotnet publish -c Release -o [your output directory].
+Then, copy all contents from [your_output_directory] to the appropriate location on your Home Assistant host:

-• If using the NetDaemon add-on: /config/netdaemon5
+• If using the NetDaemon add-on: /config/netdaemon6

 • If using another hosting option: Copy to your chosen destination folder